shira421/ip/docs/README.md

-# Duke User Guide
+# Ken User Guide

-// Update the title above to match the actual product name
+This is a guide to using KEN.

 // Product screenshot goes here